 Whonnock Lake Park can be found at 27871 113th Avenue.
 It’s just south of Dewdney Trunk Road between the northern part of Kanaka Creek Regional Park in Maple Ridge and Hayward Lake in Mission.
 It’s also about 10 km southwest of Rolley Lake.

 Opening hours at the lake are usually from around 6:00 am until 10:00 pm Monday through Sunday, although exact hours are subject to change.
-The park is usually closed from 10:00 pm until dawn the next morning.

 Activities at Whonnock Lake